 Managing your quality of life

-The challenge that you and your healthcare team are faced with is finding the balance between a good quality of life and the treatment which is to prolong your life and provide relief from symptoms.
-A good quality of life means that your needs are met physically, emotionally and socially.
+The challenge for you and your healthcare teams is to strike the right balance between your quality of life and a treatment that is designed to prolong your life and relieve your disease.
+A good quality of life means your physical, emotional and social needs are met.

-It is important to maintain physical activity so that you can be as energetic as possible.
-Walking, yoga or other forms of exercise are all activities that can help you feel better physically and raise your morale.
-You can ask your healthcare team to help you plan a regular exercise program that matches your capability.
-Don’t forget to listen to your body and to respect your limits.
-Palliative care and pain management are also important elements linked to your physical and emotional well-being.
-Massage, pain medication and other forms of complementary therapy can help you benefit from physical activity.
+It is important to stay physically active to recover as much of your energy as possible.
+Walking, yoga or other forms of gentle exercise are all activities that will help you feel better both physically and emotionally.
+You can ask your healthcare team to help you plan a regular exercise program suited to your capacity.
+Remember to listen to your body and respect your limits.
+Palliative care and pain management are also important parts of your physical and emotional well-being.
+Massage, pain medication and other complementary therapies can help you better enjoy physical activity.

-Maintaining a social life outside of the cancer “environment” can improve your quality of life.
-Though it is difficult while undergoing treatments, set aside time for the people you hold dear.
-Take time to do the things you love.
-Concentrate on the uplifting support you receive from the people who can help you.
+Maintaining a social life beyond cancer will improve your quality of life.
+Even if it is difficult during treatment, try to make time to see the people who are important in your life.
+Do the things that matter most to you.
+Focus on the positive support you receive from people who are able to help you.

-Many women living with metastatic breast cancer decide to take charge and manage the final stages of their lives.
-They draw up a will, a mandate in case of incapacity, document their wishes and instructions when it comes to palliative care, and some also plan their funerals.
+Many women living with metastatic breast cancer choose to take on end-of-life tasks: getting a will drawn up, preparing a protection mandate in case of incapacity, specifying their wishes for end-of-life care and even planning their funerals.